RuthLD/Movie_ETL/README.md

 # Movie_ETL
-Project 8 of Data Bootcamp.
 Using the ETL process to clean and merge data.
 ## Goal
 Extract the movie data from [Wikipedia](https://github.com/RuthLD/Movie_ETL/blob/main/Resources/movies_metadata.csv) and [Kaggle](https://github.com/RuthLD/Movie_ETL/blob/main/Resources/ratings.csv) from their respective files, transform the datasets by cleaning them and merging them together, then load the cleaned dataset into a SQL database.